samuello1228/Brainfuck/Products/Debug/data/v2/readme.txt

-remove all characters except the 8 special characters
+output all characters between quotes